kongware/ftor/README.md

 As most dynamically typed languages Javascript has the capability to introspect types at runtime.
 With functions, however, this only works to a very limited extent, because there is only a single `Function` type.
 To infer the type of a function we would have to parse and evaluate its entire body.
 Since Javascript allows side effects not only at `;` but literally everywhere, this would be a pretty hopeless endeavor.

 As an unfortunate consequence we have to type functions manually so that the type checker can combine them with automatically introspected types.
-This way ftor is able to unify arbitrary complex function expressions.
+This way ftor is able to unify types of arbitrarily complex function expressions.

 Writing explicit type annotations is laborious and requires a mature sense for types and their corresponding implementations.
 Therefore the real power of ftor's type system will arise from the combination with a typed functional library.
 Consumers of this library can focus on composing typed functions and combinators instead of worrying about type definitions all the time.

+Another extensive consequence is that everything must be expressed with a function.
+Javascript's native operators, for instance, are replaced with the corresponding functional counterparts or loops by recursion.
+Before you know it, you're knee-deep in the functional paradigm.

 ## Differences to _Flow_ and _TypeScript_